Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Basic Description

-* When in the middle of an ongoing game, players can right-click on any card to add a note to it.
+* When in the middle of an ongoing game, players can right-click or double-tap on any card to add a note to it.
 Afterward, by hovering over a card, a tooltip will appear with the written note.
 * This is useful for storing contextual information about a card for later.
 * Notes can also be written during an in-game replay as a way to track the card as it moves throughout your hand.
 * Since notes are tracked by the server, players can switch computers mid-game and keep any notes written.